The Optimal DX Research Blog

 Written by ODX Research | Oct 14, 2024 7:15:00 PM

-Coenzyme Q10 (CoQ10), a naturally occurring antioxidant produced in the body, is essential for energy metabolism and antioxidant protection and is found in the highest concentrations in mitochondria, particularly in the heart, liver, and kidney.
+Coenzyme Q10 (CoQ10), a naturally occurring antioxidant produced in the body, is essential for energy metabolism and antioxidant protection.
+It is found in the highest concentrations in the mitochondria, particularly in the heart, liver, and kidney, which are highly metabolic organs.

 CoQ10 levels decrease with age, especially in the heart and pancreas, and shift to a more oxidized state, reducing its antioxidant capacity.